MilesCranmer/BorrowChecker.jl/README.md

 For owned values and references, property access follows these rules:

-- Use `@take x` to extract the wrapped value of `x`, exiting the BorrowChecker.jl system and allowing direct access to the value. `x` loses ownership and can't be used after this.
+- `@take x`: Extract the wrapped value of `x`, exiting the BorrowChecker.jl system and allowing direct access to the value. `x` loses ownership and can't be used after this.
-- You can use `getproperty` and `setproperty!` normally on owned values and references.
-Ownership will be transferred when necessary, and errors will be thrown when determined by ownership rules.
+- `getproperty`/`setproperty!`: Ownership will be transferred when necessary, and errors will be thrown when determined by ownership rules.

 ### Loops

-- `@bind for var in iter`: Create a loop over an iterable, binding each element to `var`.
+- `@bind [:mut] for var in iter`: Create a loop over an iterable, binding each element to `var`.
 The original `iter` is marked as moved.

 ## Further Examples